jhvanderschee/jekyllcodex/_products/chocolates.md

 price: 9.95
 ---

 Buy me a fancy box of chocolates... not for me, but for my wife.
-Giving here chocolates will most certainly buy me extra programming time in my Linux powered man cave.
+Giving her chocolates will most certainly buy me extra programming time in my Linux powered man cave.